knetikcloud/knetikcloud-java-client/docs/GamificationTriviaApi.md

 <a name="searchQuestionTags"></a>
 # **searchQuestionTags**
-> List&lt;String&gt; searchQuestionTags(filterSearch, filterCategory, filterImportId)
+> PageResourcestring searchQuestionTags(filterSearch, filterCategory, filterImportId, size, page)

 List and search tags by the beginning of the string